 Normally, the start directory is the one that was used for the last save.
-Select the directory in which you would like to save the transcription, enter a name (the suffix “.exb” will be added automatically, if you do not define one) and click Save.
+Select the directory in which you would like to save the transcription, enter a name (the suffix “.exb” will be added automatically if you do not define one) and click Save.
 In order to save the corresponding format table, activate the option “Save formats”.

 File > Error list...